SyedAzlanzar/React-Todo-App/README.md

-Have a look of React Todolist app at https://az-react-todo-app.netlify.app/
+Have a look of React Todolist app at az-react-todo-app.netlify.app

 ==================================================================